Tarik Robinson-O'Hagan: Personal life

 Robinson-O'Hagan was born in Woonsocket, Rhode Island.
 He attended Woonsocket High School and was a two-time Rhode Island State Champion in track and field.
 In 2021, he committed to the University of Mississippi after being impressed by the Ole Miss campus, team, and coaches.

 Career

 In June 2022, Robinson-O'Hagan won the New Balance Nationals Outdoor title in the shot put, discus, and the hammer at Franklin Field in Philadelphia.
 Later that week, he won both the shot put and hammer throw (with a new PB) at the USA Track and Field under-20 national championships in Eugene, Oregon.

 In August 2022, he won the gold medal in the shot put at the World Athletics U20 Championships.
 He also reached the final in the hammer and finished in eighth place.

 In March 2024, he won the shot put competition at the NCAA Indoor Championships in Boston, Massachusetts.

 O’Hagan threw a personal best of 76.78m to finish third at 2025 NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon.
 He placed sixth with a hammer throw of 76.54 metres at the 2025 2025 USA Track and Field Championships.

+In February 2026, he won his tenth SEC title with victory in the men's weight throw with 23.25m at the SEC Indoor Championships.
+On 14 March, he won his third consecutive shot out title at the 2026 NCAA Indoor Championships.
+In May, O’Hagan won his 12th and 13th SEC titles, recording 20.80 metres to win the men’s shot put having also previously won the hammer throw with a 72.69 m.